enasequence/read_docs/submit/reads/interactive.rst

   - Submissions must always be de-multiplexed

 - Return to the interface in the previous step to review the meanings of attributes and any requirements they have
-- The study and sample fields can be filled out with either SRA or BioStudies/BioSamples accessions
+- The study and sample fields can be filled out with either ENA or BioStudies/BioSamples accessions
 - The file name fields must exactly match the name of a file in your account's upload area

   - If you created subdirectories for your files, include this full path in the file name field